GuestMeNot/fix_messages_example/README.md

-This example crate shows the generation of [FIX](https://www.fixtrading.org/) FIX message encoding and decoding using [code generation](https://github.com/ferrumfix/ferrumfix) provided by the [`fefix`](https://crates.io/crates/fefix) crate.
+This example crate shows the generation of [FIX](https://www.fixtrading.org/) message encoding and decoding using [code generation](https://github.com/ferrumfix/ferrumfix) provided by the [`fefix`](https://crates.io/crates/fefix) crate.

 ### Quickfix